RamlaBurhan/NGINX_EC2/README.md

 ----

-### Below are the key steps to deploy NGINX on AWS EC2 with a custom domain:
+### Below are the key steps for deploying NGINX on AWS EC2 with a custom domain:

 ### Step 1) Launch EC2 instance